erg55/Various/Spadeskmerincrease/README.md

-NOTE: You must feed merged reads as single reads (e.g., -s as one combined files) and not provide single reads separately or SPAdes will tell you that the max read length is too short for assemblies over 150 bases.
+NOTE: You must also feed merged reads as single reads (e.g., -s as one combined files) and not provide single reads separately or SPAdes will tell you that the max read length is too short for assemblies over 150 bases.